eleev/swift-design-patterns/Common Design Patterns/Structural/Adapter/Adapter.md

 }
 ```

+The presented `iPhone` type represents the `Adaptee` building block, which needs to be adoped for the `Target` layer.

 We assume that `LightningSocketType` protocol cannot be connected, just `attached` which is a different operation from the technical perspective.
 Again, the actual details aren't important, what is important is that we have two protocols with incompatible set of methods.

 Right now cannot charge our `iPhone` with `USB-C` charger, since it doesn't work with `Lightning` sockets.
 We could have create a separate charger for `Lightning` socket and be happy about that, but our requirements will not always be that flexible.
 So we need to create a `Lightning to USB-C` adapter to make the protocols compatible.